othermod/PSPi-Version-6/boards/2023.08.12 prototype/README.md

 - **Fix**: [Solder 100nf capacitors as shown.
 Solder 1uf capacitors as shown.
 Replace 220 ohm resistors shown with 100 ohm resistors.]
 - **Photos/Drawings**: [Include photos or drawings to visualize the fix]

+### Bug 4: [USB Disabled Until Audio Plays]
+- **Issue**: [The USB mux uses the second audio pin to switch between Pi0 and CM4 USB routing.
+Sometimes this pin starts driven high, and other times it starts driven low.
+When it starts low, USB won't work until audio plays]
+- **Fix**: [Add a short silent audio wav file to rc.local, so that audio initializes at bootup.
+This will be corrected in hardware in the production release.]

 ### Additional Resources
 - [Links to external resources, datasheets, forums, etc.]